 *Isaiah 53:10 & 53:11 – Messiah (Christ) (singular).

-Sharing how Isaiah 49:3 and 49:5 are a key to confirming the suffering ‘righteous servant’ of Isaiah 53 is not a nation – though rather, the servant indeed one man, the risen Lord Jesus Christ (Adonai Yehoshua the Messiah).
+Sharing how to explain the riddle of Isaiah 49:3 and 49:5, and how they are a key to confirming the suffering ‘righteous servant’ of Isaiah 53 is not a nation – though rather, the servant is indeed one man, the created, risen, righteous Lord Jesus Christ (Adonai Yehoshua the Messiah).

 A brief summary showing some of the blessings of the New Covenant, what it is, and how believing in Christ (Messiah) is the only possible way to receive such.

 Reviewing Scripture, showing how Christ (Messiah) has always been sinless, and the reason why he was baptised in water.

 When the risen King Messiah (Christ) was crucified, some of his very last words were…